-- The hotel will be built in "Minato Mirai 21" ("MM21") in Yokohama Bay area with 232 rooms. - Construction of the hotel started in January 2015. - MM21 is an area in Yokohama Bay that is seeing a growth in the number of companies, restaurants, shops and cultural facilities.
+The construction of this 232 rooms hotel started in January 2015.
+This hotel is being constructed in "Minato Mirai 21" ("MM21") in Yokohama Bay area.
+MM21 is an area in Yokohama Bay that is seeing a growth in the number of companies, restaurants, shops and cultural facilities.
 International conferences are often being held in MM21 area and the area is expected to get more popular in the future.